svekeman/ays9/docs/Definitions/Producers-Consumers.md

 This describes that the service consumes a minimum of `1` and a maximum of `100` sshkey instances, and that it should auto-create these instances if they don't already exist.
 Minimum and maximum tags are optional.
 As well as `auto`.

+Note that if you need the max services (consumed by a service) to be unlimited, either do not set the `max` attribute or set max to `0`

 ```toml